Germany: Brandenburg election brings relief for ruling SPD – DW – 09/23/2024

 It is also decision time for the SPD, according to federal party co-chair Lars Klingbeil.
 However, Klingbeil was referring to policies the coalition wants to implement in the coming weeks, including on the topics of pensions, budgets, and asylum.
 "We know that the federal government has lost momentum; we have also seen that with the other regional elections.
 We have challenging tasks to master in the coming weeks."

 The SPD must show a "consistent stance," said Klingbeil.
-In Brandenburg it was proven that the party can still win elections.
+Brandenburg proved that the party can still win elections, he said.
 Klingbeil called for the party to make "progress on social democratic issues" on the federal level just as it had in Brandenburg.

 SPD distances itself from...itself